mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <p align="justify">To see the correction by the supplementary ZUPT detector, check the gif file inserted below.</p>

 <img src="results/figs/vicon_corrected/gif/exp43.gif" alt="experiment 43 results after ZV correction" width=%100 height=auto>

+<p align="justify">Here, due to some undetected steps in VICON training data (recall that Wagstaff <i>et. al.</i> (i.e., the creator of PyShoe dataset) included crawling data) and self-collected data, we needed to go over the 56 experiments in the training dataset <i><b>(i)</b></i> to correct for undetected steps (they are classified as 0 in ZV signal plot despite them actually being 1, i.e., it is false-negative) and <i><b>(ii)</b></i> to exclude motions like crawling, which are not of type bipedal locomotion.
+For this reason, we had to retrain the bi-LSTM network proposed by Wagstaff <i>et. al.</i>.
+In order to use GPU in the training process, instead of the PyTorch installation command given above, we used the one below.</p>

 <h2>REFERENCES</h2>
 <p align="justify" id="ref1"><a href="#gobacktoref1">[1]</a> X. Liu, N. Li and Y. Zhang, <a href="https://ieeexplore.ieee.org/document/9956821" target="_blank">"A Novel Adaptive Zero Velocity Detection Algorithm Based on Improved General Likelihood Ratio Test Detector,"</a> in <i>IEEE Sensors Journal</i>, vol. 22, no. 24, pp. 24479-24492, 2022.</p>